Descent of Inanna into the Underworld: Gugalanna

-The Akkadian myth of Nergal et Ereshkigal portrays Ereshkigal as the wife of the god Nergal.
+The Akkadian myth of Nergal and Ereshkigal portrays Ereshkigal as the wife of the god Nergal.
 But in Descent of Inanna into the Underworld, Gugalanna is attributed to her as a husband.
 His name likely signifies "Inspector of An's Canals" and may represent an alternative designation for Ennugi.

 The name Gugalanna may also be interpreted as the "Bull of Heaven."
 Inanna requests entry into the Underworld on the pretext of sharing the mourning of Gugalanna with her sister.
 It appears that Ereshkigal's negative response to Inanna's arrival is related to what she may perceive as a pretext on the part of her sister.
 The overt display of grief for the demise of the renowned Bull of Heaven could be interpreted as somewhat inconsiderate or audacious on Inanna's part, particularly if this Bull of Heaven is the same entity whose premature death occurs in his confrontation with Gilgamesh, indirectly due to Ishtar.